mienaikoe/ziyu/Chapters/1-5-Chapter5.md

 "They posted me near the railyards immediately after you referred me, but I've been working my way up here ever since."

 "Congratulations, my boy.
-It's only been a few ma'tova.
-Quite an achievement."
+Reaching this post in such a short time is quite an achievement."

 "Thank you, sir."